[Editor's Note: This article was originally published on January 6, 2009.]

 Next time the demons of hardship come rushing forward, push them back.
 When your muscles bellow for relief, carry on, and smile at the sting.
 You will become more than an athlete, and you will be amazing.

-Jon Gilson is the owner of Again Faster.
+Jon Gilson is the founder of Again Faster and former member of CrossFit’s Level I Seminar staff.
 Photograph of Brian Curley courtesy of Evan Saint Clair at the JournalMENU.